 One thing to remember when it comes to naming products is that once Big Cartel has created a URL for your product, you can no longer edit it.

 Big Cartel allows you to set up product options such as size, color, and material for your listings.
 If you intend to have multiple options per product, you can set up a product group options feature.
 You can set up to three options and create 150 different product options per product listing.

-To set up product options, go to Products, add or edit a product listing, scroll down to the Options area and click Add option.
+To set up product options, go to Products, add or edit a product listing, scroll down to the Options area, and click Add option.
 Set up the option’s name (such as size) and type in your choices (such as small, medium, and large).
 Click Save.

 You can set up shipping methods from your product listing page.
 You can set up your country of origin and specify standalone or combined order rates.

-With the recent update, shipping profiles are added to your dashboard and are currently in Beta.
+Shipping profiles are added to your dashboard and are currently in Beta.
 You can add specific default shipping options, so you don’t need to set it up individually in your product listings.

 - Intuitive dashboard

 - Help Center/FAQ